A Lesson to Learn: Riot Blockchain, Inc. (RIOT)

 RIOT’s Market Performance

-RIOT stocks went down by -7.91% for the week, with a monthly drop of -17.80% and a quarterly performance of 27.07%, while its annual performance rate touched 41.95%.
-The volatility ratio for the week stands at 14.24% while the volatility levels for the past 30 days are set at 11.92% for Riot Blockchain, Inc..
-The simple moving average for the period of the last 20 days is -16.85% for RIOT stocks with a simple moving average of 56.09% for the last 200 days.
+RIOT stocks went up by 3.39% for the week, with a monthly drop of -26.51% and a quarterly performance of 34.36%, while its annual performance rate touched 39.27%.
+The volatility ratio for the week stands at 9.72% while the volatility levels for the past 30 days are set at 10.60% for Riot Blockchain, Inc..
+The simple moving average for the period of the last 20 days is -9.48% for RIOT stocks with a simple moving average of 61.48% for the last 200 days.

-During the last 5 trading sessions, RIOT fell by -7.91%, which changed the moving average for the period of 200-days by +115.56% in comparison to the 20-day moving average, which settled at $3.46.
-In addition, Riot Blockchain, Inc. saw 159.82% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, RIOT rose by +3.39%, which changed the moving average for the period of 200-days by +119.42% in comparison to the 20-day moving average, which settled at $3.32.
+In addition, Riot Blockchain, Inc. saw 172.32% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading